Introduction

 Samba is quite Linux-centric on ACL/xattr handling, but ACLs and xattr in FreeBSD are different from Linux.
 Also, running Samba in a jail further complicates things.

-While a full solution is still under discussion, there seems to be, at the moment, a few alternatives:
+While a full solution was discussed, none was found.
+There seem to be, at the moment, a few alternatives:

 Shadow copies